Kiyoshi364/yellowstone/README.md

 The main reason it's there is to ease the conflicting principles on how to introduce pistons, currently I have no ideia how to make it work.

+---
+# Ideas for the future

+Here will be ideias that had some thought put into them.
+They might be implemented in the future, or might not with some reasoning behind.
+They are subdivided in:
+* Simulation: new features, blocks, interactions, ...;
+  stuff related to the simulation itself.
+* Environment: "stack blocks", record/replay, run on smartphone, ...;
+  user interaction outside of simutalion itself.
+* Implementation: runs faster, less memory, more efficient, ...;
+  changes here should not consern "normal users" besides performance reasons.

+> _Note:_ for now the sections are empty.
+> There should be an explanation in the future.

+---
+## Simulation

+### (No) Pistons/Sticky Pistons
+### LED block

+## Environment

+### Copy and Paste (Stacking)
+### File format text and binary (Serialization/Deserialization)
+### Support to Other Plataforms

+## Implementation

+### Event List hold unique positions
+### Events to Empty block are not stored
+### Cache machines' positions
+### Unchanged machines don't trigger update events